| A complimentary eSeminar for God on the Net Members: | ||

 here on earth plays out.
 "Turning

-Lemons into Lemonade" Life
+Lemons into Lemonade" L We

 cannot control what life gives us--only how we respond to it.
 I